 Free Resources from OKC DUI Lawyers and Your Fierce Advocates®:

-Our team of Your Fierce Advocates® at Cannon & Associates is led by our founder and Army veteran, John Cannon.
 We are privileged to defend clients facing OKC DUI charges, Edmond DUI charges, and DUI charges across Oklahoma.
-We also fight for client’s driving privileges following an Oklahoma DUI arrest.
-Find FREE RESOURCES on our YouTube page and our website, until we meet to answer your specific questions.
-You may also CALL NOW at (405) 972-8604, 24 hours a day, and 7 days a week for a free case planning session!
+We also fight for the client’s driving privileges following an Oklahoma DUI arrest.
+Find FREE RESOURCES on our Downloads page until we meet to answer your specific questions.

 Contact – Cannon & Associates: Oklahoma Fierce Advocates for DUI Defendants